use-ink/ink-docs/docs/macros-attributes/contract.md

 proper code.

 ink! smart contracts can compile in several different modes.
-There are two main compilation models using either
+There are two main compilation modes using either
 - on-chain mode: `no_std` + WebAssembly as target
 - off-chain mode: `std`